haltim/Timothy-Odugbemi-Minimalistic_Storefront-/README.md

 ## Available Scripts

-In the project directory, run:
+In the project directory, run the following:

 ### `npm i`
  then